Congenital arteriovenous malformations (AVMs)

 • Numbness or tingling of the arms or legs

-If your doctor suspects your child has an AVM, the doctor will do a complete exam of your child and one or more of the following tests:
+If your doctor suspects your child has an AVM, the doctor will do a complete exam of your child.

-What are the causes of Pediatric Arteriovenous Malformations (AVMs)?
+What are the causes of congenital arteriovenous malformations (AVMs)?

-Arteriovenous malformations (AVMs) are a rare, congenital condition.
+Arteriovenous malformations (AVMs) are a rare, congenital (present at birth) condition.

 Treatment varies based on the size, location, symptoms, and severity of the malformation.
 Our team offers a comprehensive approach with a multitude of possible treatment interventions or combination of treatments that include, but are not limited to medical management, interventional radiographic techniques, such as embolization, open microsurgical resection, or radiosurgery.